What we do

 How to find us

 We provide daily one stop clinics at Burnley General Teaching Hospital for all patients referred to the breast service by their GP.
 These clinics are all in the morning.
-One clinic, (Tuesday am) is restricted to women under 35 and men, as only ultrasound is available on that day.
+One clinic, (Tuesday am) is restricted to women under 40 and men.

 At Pendle Community Hospital we have two reconstruction clinics per week for patients who have previously undergone breast surgery and would like to consider reconstruction.